mrgsrylm/mrgsrylm/README.md

-## Hi
-I am Software Engineer looking to solve real world problems.
+<b>Hi</b>, I am Software Engineer looking to solve real world problems.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 If you found value in something I have created, please feel free to give me a shout out [@gusrylmubarok](https://instagram.com/gusrylmubarok/) or give some message on [mail](mailto:gusrylmubarok@gmail.com).
 Feel free to reach out in case you want to just get in touch also.

 <p align="center">
 <a href="https://www.linkedin.com/in/agussyahrilmubarok/" target="_blank" rel="noreferrer"> <img height="28" width="28" src="https://unpkg.com/simple-icons@v6/icons/linkedin.svg"> </a>